This Dreamy Road Trip Will Take You To The Best Fall Foliage In All Of Greater Cleveland

 If you’re wondering where to see fall colors in Ohio, you truly don’t have to look far!
 There are many things to do in fall in Ohio, especially around rural communities that grow their own veggies.
 There are many farms that boast both incredible fall foliage as well as autumnal offerings like apples and pumpkins, as is the case with Mapleside Farms in Brunswick.
 Just around the corner from Mapleside is another brilliant place to view fall foliage: Myrtle Hill Cemetery, which comes with its own urban legend.
 As you travel through Greater Cleveland, you’ll find incredible parks, cemeteries, and farm stands that play up the colors of the season.

 What are the best Ohio hikes to take in the fall?

 There are many incredible places to see the leaves changing color in Ohio, but some of the finest fall hikes can be found in the Cleveland Metroparks.
 North Chagrin Reservation has its own castle hike that is straight out of a Brothers Grimm fairy tale, and at any given reservation or park you may stumble upon a waterfall or two.
-Autumn is a splendid season anywhere in Ohio, and you can always find local hotspots by striking up conversation with area residents.
+Autumn is a splendid season anywhere in Ohio, and you can always find local hotspots by striking up conversations with area residents.